M.A. PROGRAM IN AMERICAN STUDIES

 %

-Some recent graduates teach at either public and independent secondary schools, both in New York City and elsewhere.
-A comparable number of students go on to careers as administrators at colleges and universities, both at Columbia and elsewhere.
-Some graduates have successful careers at non-profits—some at arts and history museums like Poster House and the New York Historical Society, others at more political organizations like the Washington Center for Equitable Growth.
+A number of recent graduates teach at public and independent secondary schools.
+A comparable number of students pursue careers as administrators at colleges and universities.
+Around 21% of our graduates have successful careers in non-profits—some at arts and history museums like Poster House and the New York Historical Society, some at research-focused think-tanks like The Washington Center for Equitable Growth and Level All, and others at large foundations like the Mellon Foundation and the Doris Duke Foundation.

-Other students go on to law school or to get MFAs in creative writing.
-A few have become entrepreneurs in real estate, insurance, and technology.
-One recent graduate is a college athletics scout, while another is the chief meteorologist for the New York City Department of Emergency Management.
-A number of former students have unclassifiable creative careers.
-We’ve also helped make a couple of librarians over the years, and despite their reputation, they can be very exciting!
+Other students choose to attend law school at institutions like Harvard, Georgetown, University of Michigan, University of California Law, and University of Washington.
+A few graduates have become entrepreneurs in the fields of real estate, insurance, and technology.
+One recent graduate is a college athletics scout, while another works as the chief meteorologist for the New York City Department of Emergency Management.
+Many former students have pursued unclassifiable creative careers.
+We’ve also helped make a couple of librarians over the years!

 %